mrchantey/beet/docs/src/index.md

 #### 🐦 Bevy Friendly

-Actions are simply component-system pairs, which means no blackboard and easy integration with existing bevy tooling.
+Actions are simply component-system pairs, which means no blackboard and easy integration with the bevy ecosystem.

 #### 🕑 Tick Tock